Free vs Fee Tipping – What Are You Paying for in Cruise [2023 Updated]

 Tipping policies vary from one cruise line to the other.
 Most of them will charge a fixed amount per person per day.
-The amount is then divided equally among the crew members that offer key services.
-Management also charges a 15% gratuity for bar tabs and spa services.
+The amount is then divided equally among the crew members that offer vital services.
+Management also costs a 15% gratuity for bar tabs and spa services.
 When calculating the cruise prices for a couple on the Royal Caribbean, remember to include some extra cash for tips.

 Shore excursions should be many parts of your cruise experience as enjoying the different onboard amenities.
 Half the fun of going on a cruise is getting to explore new and exciting places.
 When enhancing port visits for passengers, most cruise lines will organize shore excursions with a trained tour guide at a fee.
 You can opt for ship-sponsored tours or arranges independent shore excursions.

-Most onboard activities such as live performances, lectures, and production shows are free, but there are some you must pay.
+Most onboard activities, such as live performances, lectures, and production shows, are free, but there are some you must pay.
 An example is fitness classes such as yoga, Pilates, and spinning for which you incur an extra fee.

 Going on a cruise is an experience like no other.
 However, if you want to make the most out of it, you must carry some cash to pay for the extras.
 As you have seen, when calculating how much a 7-day cruise is, do not stick to the cruise price but instead account for the extra charges.